theandrew168/derzforth/README.md

 That way I could store all of these words there and load them easily at runtime.
 I really want to implement a simple LOAD / EDIT system as described in [chapter 3 of "Starting Forth"](https://www.forth.com/starting-forth/3-forth-editor-blocks-buffer/) by Leo Brodie.

-One big caveat to take note of: many USB-to-TTL serial cables supply 5V of power.
-The 4 pins on the end of the Nano are GND, TX, RX, and 3V3.
-Therefore if you attach the 4 cables from the adapter directly to these pins, the chip will bug out, run way too fast, and potentially be damaged.
-To avoid this, you can either power the Nano via USB-C and leave the serial cable's 5V line unplugged or you can jump the 5V line over to the 5V input on the far corner of the device.

 I'm pretty happy with where this Forth interpreter is but it definitely has a ways to go before I'd call it "useful".
 Most of the design is based on Cesar Blum's [sectorforth](https://github.com/cesarblum/sectorforth) project.
 His design is based on an [old Usenet thread](https://groups.google.com/g/comp.lang.forth/c/NS2icrCj1jQ) wherein some folks discussed the smallest number of initial builtin words that could be used to bootstrap a full Forth environment.